mikiehan/cs356-lab1-tcp-wireshark-starter/README.md

 ### Check Course Calendar/Canvas for Due Dates
 By the deadline
 * Push the updated notebook (and other updated files) to your Github classroom repository.
 * Complete all the questions
-* Submit Github URL to Canvas
+* Submit Github URL to Canvas along with pdf export of your notebook.

 ## Getting Started